pamlane/streamsx.documentation/docs/beamrunner/beamrunner-2a-onprem.md

 The on-premises installation of Streams Runner supports Apache Beam 2.4 applications, so your application must use the [Apache Beam SDK for Java API version 2.4](https://beam.apache.org/documentation/sdks/javadoc/2.4.0/).

-## Before you run the installation program
-Ensure the `STREAMS_INSTALL` environment variable is set.
+Before you run the installation program, ensure that the `STREAMS_INSTALL` environment variable is set.
 If it is not, you can set it in the `bash` shell by using the `cd` command to change to the Streams installation directory and entering the following command:
 ```bash